A reliable ecommerce website builder makes it easy to set up an online store, process…

 Modify” Section ”

-A section is the block of content that is designed in such a way that it determines the layout of your Shopify store, it can be customized.
+A section is a block of content that is designed in such a way that it determines the layout of your Shopify store; it can be customized.
 On each theme, there are two types:

 - The static sections and